 It is interesting that someone would wait nine years to complain about an article, but so be it.

 In nine years, no one else has complained that the story does "not make sense."
 As far as the article being "incorrect," I rechecked the source article to confirm my summary is true to the original.
 The original reads: "Patient Samuel Saraiva, in an affidavit filed in Montgomery County District Court, says on his first visit, Soto extracted the wrong tooth.
 On a second visit, she pulled another tooth.
 But on the third visit, Soto allegedly told her patient one of his teeth was too big.
 So she pulled it, filed it down and glued it back in his mouth."
 (UPI, 28 April 1997) I leave it up to the reader to decide whether my summary is fair.
 I did indeed make an assumption that the second tooth was pulled in error since he went back for a third time, and perhaps that is an error of interpretation; it's hard to tell for sure.

 Mr. Saraiva seems to think that "idiocy" is something that must be diagnosed by a professional after examination.
 In its medical sense, perhaps that's true.
 In a colloquial sense, "some sort of idiot" sounds pretty reasonable under the circumstances.
 This has nothing to do with his "morals" and everything to do with his common sense in trusting a dentist who so clearly seems incompetent.
 When one does as Mr. Saraiva requests and searches for his biography, which reveals that his mother is a dentist, it seems to validate my stated opinion, which is quite obviously made tongue in cheek, about the wisdom of returning to the same dentist twice more after she has committed what he himself considers significant malpractice.

 For more, including some reader reaction, see this page in my blog: https://thisistrue.com/story_subject_demands_deletion/

-This story is in True’s book collection, Volume 3.
+This story is in True’s book collections, in Volume 3.